Ycuá Bolaños supermarket fire

-The Ycuá Bolaños supermarket fire was a disastrous fire that occurred on 1 August 2004 in Asunción, Paraguay.
+The Ycuá Bolaños supermarket fire, also known as the Ycuá Bolaños Tragedy, occurred on 1 August 2004 in Asunción, Paraguay.
 After the fire broke out, exits were locked to prevent people from stealing merchandise.
 The building also lacked adequate fire protection systems.
-Over 300 people were killed and more than 500 were injured.
+Over 400 people were killed and more than 300 were injured.
 The president of the supermarket company, as well as various employees, were later sentenced to prison terms for their actions during the fire.

 Background

-The Ycuá Bolaños V supermarket, located in the capital city of Asunción, Paraguay, opened on 7 December 2001.
+The Ycuá Bolaños V supermarket, located in the Paraguayan capital Asunción, opened on 7 December 2001.
 The two-story building consisted of an underground parking garage on the lower level and a sales area and food court on the second story.
 Two separate mezzanines contained administrative offices and an extension of the food court.

-According to the defense attorney of the building's owner, the bakery and food court kitchen were not properly ventilated, which would cause smoke and gas to accumulate in the building.
+According to the defense attorney of the building's owner, the bakery and food court kitchen were not properly ventilated, which caused smoke and gas to accumulate in the building.
 The structure also lacked a fire sprinkler system and the smoke detectors did not work.

 Fire

-The fire broke out on 1 August 2004, with two explosions on the first floor.
+The fire broke out on 1 August 2004, with two explosions on the first floor, when the supermarket was packed with customers shopping and eating.
+As the fire came down the stairway from the main shopping area, the charge was so hot people were burnt to ashes and bones, and cars that were filled with gasoline started to combust and explode, causing shoppers to be burned by the subsequent explosions or suffocate due to the building's unventilated system inside.
 The fire burned for seven hours before firefighters were able to extinguish it.
-The final death toll was 327, and more than 300 injured.
+The final death toll was 424, along with more than 300 injured.
 The cause was believed to be a faulty barbecue chimney that leaked hot flammable gases into the ceiling, which ignited.

 Several survivors of the fire and volunteer firefighters alleged that, when the fire broke out, doors within the complex were deliberately closed under the direction of the owners, Juan Pío Paiva and his son, Víctor Daniel, trapping people inside, in order to prevent people from fleeing with merchandise without paying for it.
 The management of the shopping center denied the charge.
 Paiva, his son and a security guard surrendered to the police and were formally charged.